 Our total distance was 9.1 miles with 1422 ft ascent and 1392 ft descent with slightly over 5 hours elapsed time.
 Our total moving time was 3.75 hours.

 There were several cars parked at the docks with a tour van.
 Lucky for us, the tour van driver was taking a nap.
 We asked him if we could catch a ride with him back to El Chaltén, but his initial answer was no because he was driving paid tourist around.
 So we proceeded to ask him how much it would take for him to give us a ride.
-His answer was US$20 for the both of us and I’d take us right away, we promptly said yes.
+His answer was US$20 for the both of us and he’d take us right away, we promptly said yes.
 Sometimes hot shower, hot food, and convenience is worth the money.

 The drive back to El Chaltén on this clear day was quite spectacular with the Fitz Roy looming over the city.
 A fitting end to our week of trekking.